-Over the first four weekends of September more than 3,193 auctions were reported to the Real Estate Institute of Victoria (REIV).
-1,394 sales were recorded.
-Approximately 1,142 properties were passed in, 607 of those on a vendor bid.
-September’s clearance rate averaged 59% – down on August’s 60%.
+Over September’s 3 weekends (no official data for the last Grand Final weekend) more than 2,312 auctions were reported to the Real Estate Institute of Victoria (REIV).
+There were approximately 1,343 sales at auction.
+458 properties were passed in with 191 of those on a vendor bid.
+The clearance rate averaged 77%, up on August’s 76%.

 Brought to you by Vendor Marketing – Melbourne’s most qualified vendor advocates

 Want a proven better sale result for your property?